 Here at Brew City Marketing, we believe that Schema may help with organic ranking, but is even more likely to help with map/local ranking.
 The magnitude of the effect is still up in the air, so we waited to roll this out until we found a way to do it efficiently – without increasing SEO package pricing.

 Austin: For small local business, 2018 is absolutely the year for Schema.
 Gary Ilyes, a Google rep, said in November of 2017:

 “Structured data.
 This is one of those things that I want you to pay lots of attention to this year.”

 Google does not say stuff like this often, so this doesn’t feel like a flippant piece of advice to keep SEOs busy.

 Additionally, if this is the first time you’ve heard about Schema or Structured Data, it is not really new.
 It was launched June 2, 2011, by Bing, Google, and Yahoo!
 As an SEO, it has really started to blow up in the past ~3 years, both in terms of adoption, support, and expansion of the different types of ‘sticky notes’ you can use.
 If you are a large corporation or blog with millions of readers, I would say that 2017 was the year for Schema.

 We know that Schema can be confusing, just like lots of other parts of the SEO and online marketing process.

 If you have questions about how this works or what else we can do to give your company an advantage, just send us a message and let us set up a meeting for you.
+Our office is conveniently located in Milwaukee, near Wauwatosa, just a few blocks south of Mount Mary College.
 We’ll make sure you get the answers you need!